|Fishing Home||Contact Us||News||DNR Home|

 Weekly Fishing Report -- Updated every Wednesday afternoon

-BURNSVILLE – The lake is at summer pool and clear.
-The surface temperatures are in the 70’s.
+BURNSVILLE – The lake is three a feet above winter pool and milky.
+The surface temperatures are in the 40’s.
 Bass are in about 10-12 feet of water.
 Crappie and bluegill are also hitting on jigs and live minnows.
 We have received reports of Musky being caught in the upper end of lake.
 For more information call Corps of Engineers at 304-853-2398 and go to http://www.lrh-wc.usace.army.mil/wc/busns.htm .

-STONEWALL JACKSON – The lake is four feet below summer pool.
-The surface temperatures are in the 60’s.
+STONEWALL JACKSON – The lake is at winter pool and milky.
+The surface temperatures are in the 40’s.
 Bass are in about 10-12 feet of water.
 Crappie and bluegill are also hitting on jigs and live minnows.
 Before heading to the lake please call Corps of Engineers at 304-269-7463.

-SUMMERSVILLE – The lake is 20 feet below summer pool.
-The surface temperatures are in the 60’s.
+SUMMERSVILLE – The lake is at winter pool.
+The surface temperatures are in the 40’s.
 Bass are in about 10-12 feet of water.
 Crappie and bluegill are also hitting on jigs and live minnows.
-Walleye are being caught off rocky points in about 35 feet of water.
+Walleye are being caught off rocky points in about 10-15 feet of water.
 Try minnows and small crank baits.
-The tailwaters were stocked with trout on August 26.
+The tailwaters were stocked with trout on October 20.
 For more information contact the Corps of Engineers at 304-872-3412 and go to http://www.lrh-wc.usace.army.mil/wc/sugns.htm .

-The tailwater temperature is 73 degrees.
-There are a lot of trout in the tailwater.
+Stocked trout and walleye are being caught below the dam.
 Walleye fishing is best during higher flows (1,500 to 5,000 cubic feet per second) and trout fishing is best at low flows (less than 1,000 cubic feet per second).
+Lake level and tailwater conditions can be highly variable during winter months.
 Call the Corps of Engineers telephone hotline at 304-265-5953 for daily lake and tailwater conditions.

 NORTHERN WEST VIRGINIA

-Try the tailwater fishing pier for sauger, smallmouth bass, walleye and white bass.
-Jigs with minnows or 3-inch power grubs are the best baits.
-White or chartreuse are good colors.
+Try the tailwater fishing pier for walleye and sauger during the winter.
+Minnows are the best bait.
 Start fishing at dark when sauger and walleye begin feeding.
-The pier is located entirely in West Virginia about 25 minutes from Morgantown and is lighted for night fishing and is handicapped accessible.
+The pier is located entirely in West Virginia about 25 minutes from Morgantown, but you have to drive from, and park in, Pennsylvania to get there.
+Take U.S. Rt.
+119 from Morgantown to Point Marion, PA.
+Turn right after crossing the Cheat River and proceed four miles to Cheat Dam.
+The pier is lighted for night fishing and is handicapped accessible.

-Shenandoah River - Flows in the Shenandoah River are below normal flow for this time of year.
-Fishing plastics and topwaters near the head of pools around the bedrock ledges and in the eddy’s is always a good strategy.
+Shenandoah River - Flows in the Shenandoah River are near normal flow for this time of year.
+Fishing plastics near the head of pools around the bedrock ledges and in the eddy’s is always a good strategy.

-North Branch River - Flows in the North Branch has dropped to 175 cfs and will remain at that level for the next couple of days.
+North Branch River - Flows in the North Branch are currently at 500 cfs and expected to remain between 300-500 cfs for the next couple days.
 No additional whitewater events are scheduled on the North Branch this year.
 Check the Corp or Engineers webpage for specifics or schedule changes.
 Flows in the North Branch can be monitored by watching the USGS stream gages or the Jennings Randolph website (http://www.nab-wc.usace.army.mil/northBranch.html).

-Jennings Randolph Lake - Jennings Randolph Lake is currently 26 feet below conservation pool and dropping slowly.
-Anglers should target smallmouth bass with crankbaits and topwater lures.
-Boaters will not be able to launch from the WV ramp due to the low lake level and may need to use the Maryland ramp.
-Launching fees are no longer charged for the WV ramp.
-A $5 per day fee is still being collected for the Maryland Ramp.
+Jennings Randolph Lake - There has been no recent reports of angler success at Jennings Randolph Lake.
+The West Virginia boat launch is closed for the season due to the low lake level so boaters should use the Maryland ramp.
+A $5 per day fee is collected for the Maryland Ramp.
 Jennings Randolph Lake has a dedicated phone line for up-to-date recreational information (304) 355-2890.
 Recreational information can also be found at http://www.nab.usace.army.mil/Missions/DamsRecreation/JenningsRandolphLake.aspx

 Mt.
 Storm Lake - Anglers at Mount Storm Lake should target striped bass, black bass and walleye.
+This is a great location for winter fishing since the lake doesn’t freeze.
 Recent biological surveys indicate good bass and walleye populations.
 Fish can be caught throughout the lake but many anglers do well fishing with chicken livers near the discharges.
 Anglers and biological surveys have been reporting good catches of striped bass.

 CENTRAL WEST VIRGINIA

-Water levels are low and clear.
+Water levels are normal and clear.
 If you are looking for a place to go, please check the fishing regulations and the WVDNR website for a list of public access sites or call your local WVDNR district office for some advice and a place to fish.
-Check the DNR webpage for statewide trout stockings and updated fishing information, www.wvdnr.gov.
+Trout still remain from the fall stocking.
+Check the 2015 WV Fishing Regulations for statewide trout stockings and the DNR webpage for updated fishing information, www.wvdnr.gov.

 SOUTHERN WEST VIRGINIA